andr6/Banzai/README.md

 ## Help

-For more detailed information, go to this repository's Wiki page: https://github.com/brianlam38/Banzai/wiki.
+For more detailed information, go to the repository's Wiki page: https://github.com/brianlam38/Banzai/wiki.

 ## Contributors